 This nine session course serves as a brief explanation of the key theological issues, figures, and resolutions of the Seven Ecumenical Councils of the Christian Church.
 Between introduction and conclusion sessions, the seven councils are taken in order one by one familiarizing listeners with the Trinitarian and Christological positions acknowledged by the early Church in the patristic era.

 Exploring the Psalms is a six session course exploring the overall messages of the Book of Psalms by closely examining selected psalms.
 It is taught by Robert Glick, organist at Saint George the Martyr Anglican Church.

-This course consists of answers to questions collected by members of Saint George the Martyr Anglican Church in Simpsonville, SC.
+Answers for Anglicans 2023 consists of answers to questions collected by members of Saint George the Martyr Anglican Church in Simpsonville, SC.
 Fr.
 Paul Rivard gives the opportunity for parishioners to submit questions in the several weeks prior to the first session.
 Then the questions are arranged roughly by subject matter and answered according to a posted syllabus.

-A short three session course taught during Lent of 2023 discussing the three states of moral conscience: well formed, scrupulous, and lax.
+An Examination of Conscience is a short three session course taught during Lent of 2023 discussing the three states of moral conscience: well formed, scrupulous, and lax.

 On the Incarnation is a short three session course covering St. Athanasius’ On the Incarnation which was taught in the Advent Season of 2020.
 St. Athanasius’ important work was completed most likely in the brief but triumphant period between the legalization of Christianity in Roman law and the beginning of the Arian controversy offering a picture of early Christology unconstrained and unforced by either persecution or heresy.